philanderson888/javascript/README.md

     myNewArray = myOldArray.map(function(item))

+*Note:*
+*- map is used when we want to return an array mapped from the original array* *- forEach is used when we want to iterate but do not want to return anything*

 ```js
 <p>Click the button to get a new array with the full name of each person in the array.</p>
 <button onclick="myFunction()">Try it</button>